Learning how to get plaque off your teeth with braces is an important part of keeping your smile healthy.

 2. Floss Like a Pro: Conquering Tight Spaces

-Flossing with braces can be challenging because the wires obstruct easy access between teeth.
+Flossing with braces can be tricky because the wires make it hard to reach between your teeth.

 3. Interdental Brushes: The Unsung Hero